sfigg/commercialization-public/docset/manufacture/mobile/oeminput-file-contents.md

 <td><p>A string that indicates the release type of the image.
 Use this setting to include packages marked with the corresponding <strong>ReleaseType</strong> attribute value of a <strong>ReleasePackages</strong> element in the feature manifest file.
 The following values are supported:</p>
 <ul>
 <li><p><strong>Production</strong>: This value indicates that all packages in the image are production signed, and the image only includes production packages (that is, packages where the <strong>ReleaseType</strong> attribute in the package XML is set to <strong>Production</strong>).
 In addition, all Microsoft-owned packages must be signed with a certificate issued by Microsoft.
 This value should only be used when generating the final retail image.</p></li>
 <li><p><strong>Test</strong>: This value indicates that the image can contain test-signed packages as well as production-signed packages, and the image contains a mixture of production and test packages (that is, packages where the <strong>ReleaseType</strong> attribute in the package XML is set to <strong>Test</strong> or <strong>Production</strong>).
 This value is used in production, test, health, and manufacturing images.
-For more information about the different image types, see [Building a phone image using ImgGen.cmd](building-a-phone-image-using-imggencmd.md).</p></li>
+For more information about the different image types, see <a href="building-a-phone-image-using-imggencmd.md">Building a phone image using ImgGen.cmd</a>.</p></li>
 </ul></td>
 </tr>
 <tr class="even">